idaholab/moose/framework/doc/content/syntax/FVBCs/index.md

          id=fv_dirichlet_code
          caption=Example source code for `FVNeumannBC`.

-## FVBCs source code: FVBurgerOutflowBC
+## FVBCs source code: FVBurgersOutflowBC

 Flux boundary conditions can be more complicated than assigning a constant value.
 In this example, the outflow contribution for